Wondering how to use a Kindle for homeschooling? Here’s how we’re doing it with our 11th, 9th, 7th, 5th, and 3rd graders.

-They were $33 on sale on Amazon Prime Day.
-5 x $33 = $165, less than a new iPad.
+They were on sale for a great price, five costing less than a new iPad.
 I figured we’d take the plunge.
 If anything, I’d be Mom of the Year for at least a day.

 When I first heard about Kindles, I wasn’t impressed and had no desire to own one.
 Then I won one.
 And then it broke and I missed it.
 A few Christmases ago I bought one for our school, but it wasn’t until I bought myself a Kindle Fire this summer that I realized how cool the new devices are.